awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sync-shadows-with-iot-core.md

 ## Prerequisites<a name="shadow-sync-prereqs"></a>

-To sync local shadows to the AWS IoT Core, you must configure the Greengrass core device's AWS IoT policy to allow the following AWS IoT Core shadow policy actions\.
+To sync local shadows with AWS IoT Core, you must configure the Greengrass core device's AWS IoT policy to allow the following AWS IoT Core shadow policy actions\.
 + `iot:GetThingShadow`
 + `iot:UpdateThingShadow`
 + `iot:DeleteThingShadow`